Health Professions Office guides students on the road to medical school and health professions. Read more.

 The high quality of a Rutgers education is recognized nationwide.
 The University regularly ranks in the top 25 of the Nation's Public Universities and is a member of the prestigious American Association of Universities.
 A number of departments rank in the top 10 and the faculty is internationally recognized.
 The University offers a number of excellent majors for prehealth students.
 For those seeking a strong science background, majors in Biological Sciences, Cell Biology & Neuroscience, Genetics, Molecular Biology & Biochemistry, Exercise Science, Chemistry, Pharmacy, and Biomedical Engineering are available.
 With an excellent choice of majors in the Humanities and Social Sciences, and the ability to design your own major, there is something for everyone.

 The HPO, working with the Career Services Office, can help locate internships, shadowing, and volunteer experiences at St. Peter's Hospital, Robert Wood Johnson Hospital, The Cancer Institute of New Jersey, Bristol-Myers Squibb Children's Hospital, and The Dental Pavilion in New Brunswick.
-The HPO also supports students' applications to the Gateway to Dentistry Program at UMDNJ-NJDS and the summer Biomedical Careers Program at UMDNJ-RWJ Medical School to gain additional hands-on experience.
+The HPO also supports students' applications to the Gateway to Dentistry Program at RSDM and the summer Biomedical Careers Program at RWJMS to gain additional hands-on experience.

 The Rutgers University Community has many student organizations available to students interested in the health professions.
-The HPO provides information about and coordinates applications to a number of specialized programs including the BA/MD Programs with UMDNJ-Robert Wood Johnson (RWJ0 and UMDNJ-New Jersey medical School (NJMS), and the BA/DMD Program with UMDNJ-New Jersey Dental School (NJDS).
+The HPO provides information about and coordinates applications to a number of specialized programs including the BA/MD Programs with Robert Wood Johnson Medical School (RWJMS) and New Jersey Medical School (NJMS), and the BA/DMD Program with Rutgers School of Dental Medicine (RSDM).
 The Rutgers University Community has many student organizations available to students interested in the health professions.
 These include:

 - The New Jersey Gamma Chapter of Alpha Epsilon Delta, The National Pre-Health Honors Society